catern/plfa.github.io/src/plfa/part2/Properties.lagda.md

   - Determinism of `step`

+# remains true - stepping with ℕ on the left of an application is deterministic,
+# since it identifies one specific function

   - Progress

+# remains... true... unless there's some evil subtle godel trick here
+# because, with a well-typed term, indeed it still either steps or is a value
+# ·ℕ isn't a value, but that's fine

   - Preservation

+# remains true:
+# if we're typed before... and we step... don't see any reason we shouldn't be typed after.

 Are all properties preserved in this case?
 Are there any other alterations we would wish to make to the system?

+# all properties seem to be preserved...
+# ummm...
+I guess we can define apply : ℕ → ℕ → ℕ in the language pretty easily,
+# so we don't need to add that...
+# I worry there's some scary godel thing...

 ## Unicode